 Harris Federal Law Firm helps injured federal employees prepare the medical evidence and legal arguments necessary during the disability retirement application process with the Office of Personnel Management (OPM).

-We have seen consistently that there are obstacles that can be difficult to navigate without professional help and federal employees are missing out on maximizing their benefit.
-As of 2021, we have successfully represented 4,500+ federal employees and we have the professional experience to guide you through the decision-making process.
 We can also help you with a reconsideration appeal to the OPM or even take on the proceedings of the Merit Systems Protection Board (MSPB).